Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 ## Arc Insights PBI Dashboards Powered by Jumpstart

-The Arc Insights PBI Dashboards provides users with single pane of glass insights and visualisations for your Virtual Machines, connected by Arc or within Azure.
-The dashboard covers a range of scenarios including Server Inventory, SQL Instances on Virtual Machines, SQL Databases on Virtual Machines and Extended Security Update cost forecasting.
-With the Arc Insights PBI Dashboards Powered by Jumpstart, you have a **rich set of Dashboards about your Arc connected estate, availible in minutes, not weeks**, which can then be customised to suit your individual requirements.
+The Arc Insights Power BI (PBI) dashboards provides users with a single pane of glass insights and visualizations for your servers, enabled by Arc or as Azure virtual machines.
+The dashboard covers a range of scenarios including Server Inventory, SQL Instances on Virtual Machines, SQL Databases on virtual machines and Extended Security Update (ESU) cost forecasting.
+With the Arc Insights PBI Dashboards Powered by Jumpstart, you have a **rich set of Dashboards about your Arc connected estate, available in minutes, not weeks**, which can then be customized to suit your individual requirements.

 Using PowerBI over Azure native dashbaords provides several benefits to users which include: